Browsing Category

 The Yoga Connection

-As usual, my attention was constantly drawn to the yoga connection, and I found a lot of carvings on the temple walls depicting yogasanas.
+As usual, I focused on the yoga connection.
+I found many carvings on the temple walls depicting yogasanas.

 Look closely – arm balance with one leg behind the head.